Avg: 3 from 2 votes

 An old pin still protects the crux (replaced with bolt Oct.
 2018)

-A 70m just reaches the gully boulders if you rap from ledge, knot the ends of your rope.
+A 70m just reaches the gully if you rap from ledge, knot the ends of your rope.